oktaviorezap/Customer-Churn-Prediction-using-Machine-Learning/README.md

 <br>
 With these steps, future churn predictions can be more accurate and more focused on customers at risk of churn.

+# Business Recommendation
+The following are business recommendations based on the prediction results of LightGBM and Gradient Boosting related to potential revenue and losses from False Positives (FP) and False Negatives (FN):
+1. Optimizing Customer Retention (Suppressing FN)
+   - Issue:
+       - FN (False Negatives) are customers who do not actually churn, but are predicted to churn.
+       - If left unchecked, companies can provide unnecessary incentives to customers who are not at risk of churn.

+    - Recommendation:
+        - **Customer Segmentation**: Identify customers who are FNs and look at their patterns.
+For example, do they have a history of regular payments or high loyalty?
+        - **Cost-Effective Retention Strategies**: Don't be too aggressive in providing discounts or incentives to this group, but keep engaging with loyalty programs, new features, or personalized offers.
+        - **Model Adjustment**: Fine-tune the model to more accurately differentiate between customers who actually churn and those who only look like they will churn.
+2. Upselling and Cross-Selling Strategy (Converting FP)
+   - Issue:
+       - FPs (False Positives) are customers who will actually churn, but are predicted not to churn.
+       - If left unchecked, they can be lost without the company realizing it because they are considered loyal customers.

+    - Recommendation:
+        - **Proactive Engagement**: Build a proactive communication program for FP customers, for example with emails, app notifications, or call centers to find out their needs.
+        - **Upsell & Cross-Sell**: Provide additional product/service recommendations that are relevant to their habits.
+For example, if they subscribe to a basic plan, offer them an upgrade with a special discount.
+        - **Exclusive Offers & Retention Deals**: Offer exclusive deals such as cashback, vouchers, or free trials of premium features to increase their engagement before they churn.

+## Business Recommendation (Implementation)
+1. Retention Program Based on Tenure
+   - Customers with low tenure (1-12 months) tend to have higher churn.
+   - Provide onboarding incentives such as discounts within the first month, free additional features, or education on the benefits of the service to keep customers sticking around longer.
+   - For customers with high tenure (>60 months), offer loyalty rewards programs such as cashback or service upgrades at special prices.

+   📌 Strategy:
+       - Segment customers by tenure and create a special retention program.
+       - Send emails or notifications with personalized offers to new and loyal customers.

+2. Bundling & Cross-Selling Additional Services (StreamingTV, Internet, Phone)
+   - Some customers only use PhoneService or StreamingTV without Internet.
+   - Customers who have more than one service tend to be more loyal than those who only use one service.
+   - Offer bundling packages (Internet + TV + Phone) at a lower price than if purchased separately.

+    📌 Strategy:
+       - Create discounted bundling packages for customers with limited services.
+       - A/B testing to see which package customers are most interested in before broad implementation.

+3. Price Adjustment Strategy Based on MonthlyCharges & TotalCharges
+   - Customers with low monthly fees (MonthlyCharges < $30) are at risk of churn because they may find the service less useful.
+   - Customers with high fees (MonthlyCharges > $100) can also churn because they feel the service is too expensive.

+    📌 Strategy:
+       - For low-cost customers, offer a discounted upgrade to a more complete plan to keep them loyal.
+       - For high-cost customers, offer the option to downgrade certain services so they don't immediately unsubscribe.

+4. PaperlessBilling & Payment Automation Analysis
+   - Customers with PaperlessBilling = Yes may be more comfortable with payment automation.
+   - Customers with PaperlessBilling = No could be a target to convert to auto-payment, as customers who use auto-payment tend to have lower churn.

+    📌 Strategy:
+       - Offer incentives such as first payment discounts for customers who enable auto-payment.
+       - Send reminder notifications to customers who have not activated auto-payment.

+5. Proactive Customer Support for SeniorCitizens
+   - If a pattern is found that SeniorCitizens have high churn, then a special approach can be taken to increase their engagement.
+   - SeniorCitizens may need more assistance in using digital services, so educational programs or more senior-friendly customer support can help.

+    📌 Strategy:
+       - Prioritize customer support services for SeniorCitizen customers.
+       - Provide guidance in the form of short, easily accessible videos/tutorials to help them understand the service.